ent/ent/doc/website/blog/2021-08-27-visualizing-your-data-graph-using-entviz.md

 ### Wrapping-Up

 We saw how ER diagrams help developers keep track of their data model.
-Next, we introduced entviz - an Ent extension that automatically generates an ER diagram for Ent schema.
+Next, we introduced entviz - an Ent extension that automatically generates an ER diagram for Ent schemas.
 We saw how entviz utilizes Ent's extension API to extend the code generation and add extra functionality.
-Finally, we saw how to install and use entviz in your own project.
-If you like the code and/or want to contribute - feel free to checkout the [code in github](https://github.com/hedwigz/entviz).
+Finally, you got to see it in action by installing and use entviz in your own project.
+If you like the code and/or want to contribute - feel free to checkout the [project on github](https://github.com/hedwigz/entviz).

 Have questions?
 Need help with getting started?
 Feel free to [join our Slack channel](https://entgo.io/docs/slack/).